Deployment profiles are managed in the Serverless Framework Dashboard. When you run

 When you run

-serverless deploy Serverless Framework will obtain the AWS Access Key, Secret and Safeguards associated with the deployment profile configured for that application and stage based on the values for
+serverless deploy Serverless Framework will obtain the AWS Access Key, Parameter and Safeguards associated with the deployment profile configured for that application and stage based on the values for

 stage in your